 Sweeten Your Life with Healthy Coconut Oil

 - Sugar is a highly processed food.
-It’s far from being all natural, let alone healthy.
-It causes dangerous spikes in glucose levels, which means it later turns into difficult to eliminate fat on the stomach, thighs, and even in your veins and arteries.
+It causes dangerous spikes in glucose levels, which causes fat to accumulate in your veins and arteries.

-- If your body is used to a lot of sugar, you’ll end up with high cholesterol or heart problems.
-Is it worth it?
-Of course not.
+- If you eat a lot of sugar, your blood glucose can get so high that you’ll end up with elevated LDL (bad) cholesterol or heart problems.

 Healthy coconut oil, the best sweetener